 How do I choose the right RV air conditioner?

-Match the unit’s BTU rating to your RV size and climate.
-Larger RVs and hotter environments require higher-capacity units.
+Match the AC’s BTU rating to your RV size, insulation, and climate.
+Larger RVs and hotter conditions typically require more cooling capacity.

 Can I install an RV air conditioner myself, or should I hire a professional?